joshtlalonde/SYSC3303-G27/Iteration-1/README.md

 ## Sanya : 101205395

 ## Partha : 101191302
+  - Wrote the Floor class
+  - Wrote the User_input class

 # Setup and Test Instructions
 Download the `Elevator.java`, `Floor.java`, and `Scheduler.java` files and open them within a java project on eclipse